headless-start/Image_Classifier_FashionMNIST/README.md

 3. Visualization
 The first image from the training dataset is displayed.
 A grid of 25 training images is shown with their corresponding labels.

+4. Labels
+The labels represent the type of clothing item in each image.
+For instance:

+0: T-shirt/top
+1: Trouser
+2: Pullover
+... and so on.

+# Sample Visualizations

+1. First Image in the Dataset:
+The first image from the training set is displayed with a color bar, showing the raw pixel data.

+3. Grid of 25 Training Images:
+A 5x5 grid of the first 25 training images is displayed, with each image labeled according to its class (T-shirt, trouser, dress, etc.).